craftersmine/craftersmine/README.md

 My main programming language is C#.
 Learned it by myself about 6 years ago.

-💻 I'm currently working on [LVM](https://github.com/craftersmine/LVM), also looking to collaborators for it.
+💻 I'm currently working on my diploma, so I'm currently on break from coding.

 Also translating apps, mods, plugins etc. to Russian